Answers to frequently asked questions about the Global Partnership.

 Global Partnership stakeholders have access to myriad peer-learning opportunities and targeted support to increasing the effectiveness of their development partnerships.
 In addition, joining the Global Partnership demonstrates your country or organisation’s commitment to maximum impact for poverty eradication.

-If you represent a government body, organisation, enterprise or international organisation and would like to join the Global Partnership please contact us at email@example.com.
+If you represent a government body, organisation, enterprise or international organisation and would like to know more about the Global Partnership please contact us at email@example.com.